woywoy123/AnalysisG/docs/source/generators/sampletracer.rst

     .. py:attribute:: nHashes -> int

+        Shows the number of hashes that have been indexed.

     .. py:attribute:: ShowLength -> dict

+        Shows information about the number of hashes associated with a particular tree/event/graph/selection implementation.

     .. py:attribute:: EventStart -> int or None

         The event to start from given a set of ROOT samples.
         Useful for debugging specific events.

     .. py:attribute:: EventStop -> int or None